Androgynous (song)

-"Androgynous" is a song by The Replacements featured on their 1984 album Let It Be.
-The song, which has been described as "decades ahead of its time" describes in positive terms a romantic relationship between two gender non-conforming individuals, and expresses hope that in future such people and their personal relationships will be more accepted.
+"Androgynous" is a song by the Replacements featured on their 1984 album Let It Be.
+The song, which has been described as "decades ahead of its time" describes in positive terms a romantic relationship between two gender non-conforming individuals, and expresses hope that in the future such people and their personal relationships will be more accepted.

+Towards the end of the song, Paul Westerberg can be heard singing the words "Jefferson's Cock".
+Occasionally, the Replacements would play gigs in Minneapolis under this name, with the band members wearing dresses.